boshorog/pdf-gallery/readme.txt

 = 2.6.8 =
 * Fix: Lightbox thumbnails no longer overlap with the document content
-* Improvements for update experience
+* Improvements for the update UX
 * Other bug fixes

 = 2.6.6 =